sodiboo/niri-flake/docs.md

 ## `programs.niri.settings.input.keyboard.xkb.rules`
-- type: `string`
+- type: `null or non-empty string`
-- default: `""`
+- default: `null`

 The rules file to use.

 The rules file describes how to interpret the values of the model, layout, variant and options fields.

-If this is set to an empty string, the rules will be read from the `XKB_DEFAULT_RULES` environment variable.
+If this is set to null, the rules will be read from the `XKB_DEFAULT_RULES` environment variable.

 ## `programs.niri.settings.input.keyboard.xkb.model`
-- type: `string`
+- type: `null or non-empty string`
-- default: `""`
+- default: `null`

 The keyboard model by which to interpret keycodes and LEDs

 See [`xkeyboard-config(7)`](https://man.archlinux.org/man/xkeyboard-config.7#MODELS) for a list of available models.

-If this is set to an empty string, the model will be read from the `XKB_DEFAULT_MODEL` environment variable.
+If this is set to null, the model will be read from the `XKB_DEFAULT_MODEL` environment variable.

 ## `programs.niri.settings.input.keyboard.xkb.layout`
-- type: `string`
+- type: `null or non-empty string`
-- default: `""`
+- default: `null`

 A comma-separated list of layouts (languages) to include in the keymap.

 See [`xkeyboard-config(7)`](https://man.archlinux.org/man/xkeyboard-config.7#LAYOUTS) for a list of available layouts and their variants.

-If this is set to an empty string, the layout will be read from the `XKB_DEFAULT_LAYOUT` environment variable.
+If this is set to null, the layout will be read from the `XKB_DEFAULT_LAYOUT` environment variable.

 ## `programs.niri.settings.input.keyboard.xkb.variant`
-- type: `string`
+- type: `null or non-empty string`
-- default: `""`
+- default: `null`

 A comma separated list of variants, one per layout, which may modify or augment the respective layout in various ways.

 See [`xkeyboard-config(7)`](https://man.archlinux.org/man/xkeyboard-config.7#LAYOUTS) for a list of available variants for each layout.

-If this is set to an empty string, the variant will be read from the `XKB_DEFAULT_VARIANT` environment variable.
+If this is set to null, the variant will be read from the `XKB_DEFAULT_VARIANT` environment variable.